tinymce/beehive-flow/README.md

 This command does an `npm publish` and sets npm tags based on the repository state.

- - main/feature/hotfix/spike branches are tagged with their branch name
+ - feature/hotfix/spike branches are tagged with their branch name
- - release branches in prerelease state are tagged `rc-a.b`
+ - main and release branches in rc state are tagged `rc-a.b`
- - release branches in release state are tagged `release-a.b`.
+ - main and release branches in release state are tagged `release-a.b`.
- - release branches in release state are also tagged `latest` if this is the release with the highest version number.
+ - main and release branches in rc or release state are also tagged `latest` if this is the release with the highest version number.

-Note: it appears that npm also tags the very first published build of each repo with "latest".
+`beehive-flow publish` also git tags any release builds as `packagename@version`.

+#### Determining the `latest` build

+When publishing, `beehive-flow` reads the existing NPM tags from the repo and uses those to determine whether or not to set `latest` on the new build. `latest` is set if the new build's number is "greater" than the existing build.

+Note that all release builds are considered greater than all rc builds.
+So, for a new project, you may have a period where your `latest` tag only points to `rc` builds, but after your first release, `latest` will point to a release build.

+Note that the first publish of a build is always tagged `latest`.

 ### status